HOSSENALI/video-browser/README.md

 Frontend Coding Challenge !!
 This is a coding challenge for front-end developer position.

-Built with these following technologies :
+Built with mainly on :

 - [React](https://facebook.github.io/react/)